Coronavirus: Italy towns in lockdown after COVID-19 deaths, South Korean cases spike | DW | 22.02.2020

-Numerous towns took emergency measures to prevent the virus from spreading after two people died from COVID-19.
+Numerous towns in Italy took emergency measures to prevent the virus from spreading after two people died from COVID-19.
 Almost 80 cases have now been reported.
-Meanwhile, cases in South Korea spike, doubling in a single day.
+Meanwhile, cases in South Korea have doubled in a day.

-The Italian government on Saturday said it was was considering "extraordinary measures" to fight the coronavirus following the deaths of two citizens.
-Several major sporting events have already been postponed in the north of the country.
+The Italian government on Saturday said it was considering "extraordinary measures" to fight the coronavirus following the deaths of two citizens.

 The outbreak has also caused Italian authorities to place several towns on lockdown amid an increase in the number of cases to almost 80, as well as the two deaths reported on Friday and Saturday.